The recruitment process at CGI is the same for both placement years and graduate jobs. It involves:

 How to answer: 'provide a list of your key technical and business skills and explain where you have gained these skills/how they have been used’

 For the technology programme, recruiters are keen to see any and all evidence on your technical knowledge.
-This is especially important if you have not studied a computing-related degree.
+This is especially important if you have not studied a computing-related degree, as recruiters will be looking to see that you have a provable interest in the industry.
 Maria says: ‘Quite often we have students with, for example, a Physics background who only know MATLAB or a little bit of Python, and so might miss these off their application.
 However, CGI are interested in seeing any technical skills that might be relevant, as well as how they were learned.
 Even if you’ve only taught yourselves Python, include it in your application as it’ll show us that you’ve got the drive and passion to develop your coding and IT skills.’

 Specific technological knowledge and coding skills aren’t a requirement for CGI’s business programmes, but it’s advisable to list them if you’ve got them.
 Even in a business role, you’ll still be working on and with technology projects, so showing you have an understanding and an awareness of technology is going to be impressive.